 Hotel Door Safety

-When staying in a hotel, it is always a good idea to lock your door with a deadbolt or chain lock and put the do not disturb sign on the door.
 You can even put your do not disturb sign on your door when you are out and about.
 This gives the impression that you are in the room when you are not.
 Although, the downside is that your room won’t be cleaned.

 If you want a little extra protection than the safety locks for hotel doors that are provided, I would suggest bringing a door jam with you.
 They are small to pack and easy to slide under the door making it difficult for an intruder to enter.

 I have also heard of people using an ironing board as a door jam by putting one of the legs under the door handle.
-I haven’t tried this myself, but if you feel uncomfortable and didn’t bring a door jam, it could be a good option to consider.
+I haven’t tried this myself, but if you feel uncomfortable and didn’t bring a door jam, it would be a good option to consider.

 Secure Your Belongings

-Most likely your hotel room is going to be more safe to keep your belongings in than carrying them while you are out and about sightseeing.
 I would suggest keeping your valuables in a hotel or cruise safe whenever possible.
 Items to keep in the safe include your passports, extra cash and expensive jewelry.

 How To Use A Hotel Safe